-This marketplace could be wide open: anyone using any combination of deduction engines would be able to compete.
+This marketplace would be open: anyone using any combination of deduction engines would be able to compete and/or cooperate.

-Providing a partial proof or a counter-example should also have some economic value: these should be allowed in a more general setting of "proof certificates".
-Proof certificates can be archived, searched, and retrieved.
+Both partial proofs or counter-examples should also have economic value and be included in a general setting of "proof certificates".